black-puppydog/lykin_tutorial/part_3_database_follows/README.md

 ### Create a Peer Data Structure

 Now that we've initialised our database and have a place to store peer data, we can define the shape of that data by creating a `Peer` struct.
+We will use the `serde` crate to *ser*ialize and *de*serialize these structs.
+Add `serde = "1"` to the project dependencies.
 For now we'll simply be storing the public key and name of each peer.
 Add this code to what we already have in `src/db.rs`:

 ```rust
 use serde::{Deserialize, Serialize};